IEEE Award for Distinguished Ethical Practices

 - In what way was the nominee’s ethical contribution innovative to the field?

 It is understood that some of these questions may not be applicable to every nomination.
 It is recommended that the questions be considered as a general guide to assist nominators in building the case for their nominee.

 This award may be presented annually, unless in the judgment of the EMCC, a suitable candidate is not available.

+A member of the IEEE or an organization that employs IEEE members can be nominated for the award.
 There are no restrictions as to IEEE membership grade, gender, or age.

 The Citation shall be in the form of a plaque.

 The Citation may be proposed by the person originating the nomination.
 The Citation will be reviewed and modified as appropriate by the IEEE Ethics and Member Conduct Committee.